HOME Investment Partnerships Program

 - Build or rehabilitate housing for rent or ownership;

-- "Other reasonable and necessary expenses related to the development of non-luxury housing," including site acquisition or improvement, demolition of dilapidated housing to make way for HOME-assisted development, and payment of relocation expenses.
+- "Other reasonable and necessary expenses related to the development of non-luxury housing," including site acquisition or improvement, demolition of dilapidated housing to make way for HOME-assisted development, and payment of relocation expenses; and

-- Provide tenant-based rental assistance contracts of up to 2 years if such activity is consistent with their Consolidated Plan and justified under local market conditions.
+- Provide tenant-based rental assistance contracts of up to two years if such activity is consistent with their Consolidated Plan and justified under local market conditions.

 How are HOME activities selected?

 Each city’s local governing body decides how its HOME funds will be used.
-In Tuscaloosa, the City Council selects the projects and programs to be carried out.
-During the fall of each year, the City holds two public hearings for agencies, groups and individuals to present proposals for HOME funds for the next program year, which begins on April 1st each year and ends on March 31st of the next year.
+In Tuscaloosa the City Council selects the projects and programs to be carried out.
+Every fall the City holds two public hearings for agencies, groups and individuals to present proposals for HOME funds for the next program year, which begins on April 1 each year and ends on March 31 of the next year.
 After the public hearings are held, the City Council members and the Mayor are each given a booklet containing a copy of all proposals submitted.
 The City Council and the Mayor then meet to review the requests and to decide which activities will be funded.
-Each year, the total dollar amount of requests for HOME funds by far exceeds the amount of funds available.
+Each year the total dollar amount of requests for HOME funds by far exceeds the amount of funds available.
 The City Council must decide which activities will most benefit the community.